-Amongst his other activities, until the end of 2019 he was Chairman of the Board of Directors and CEO ad interim of EVS Broadcast Equipment.
+Amongst his other activities, in 2018 and 2019, he was Chairman of the Board of Directors and CEO ad interim of EVS Broadcast Equipment.
 He is also member of the Board of Directors of Guberna and Professor of management at the UCLouvain.
 He served for seven years as a director on the Board of Directors of BSB, an insurance and banking software company, for 23 years on the Board of Directors of Pairi Daiza and for ten years on the Board of Directors of e-capital, a venture capital fund.